July 1, 2019 - We did it! We took the message of Jordan Hunt's outrageously lenient sentence to the streets of Toronto.

-Predictably, Hunt’s defence counsel fell back on every excuse imaginable the-devil-made-me-do-it excuse in order to mitigate the penalty.
+Predictably, Hunt’s defence counsel fell back on every excuse imaginable in order to mitigate the penalty.
 It was pointed out that on at least one violent occasion, Hunt was... intoxicated.
 As well, Hunt lost his job as a barber.
 And thanks to worldwide media attention, this exposure has: “caused a great amount of anxiety for Mr Hunt.”

 Awww...
 Anxiety, eh?
 That’s harsh...

 But isn’t this called being the author of your own misfortune?
 But no. Because remember, folks: Jordan Hunt is the victim here, whether he is being victimized by ideology or intoxication, Jordan Hunt is NEVER to blame.

 And you know what?
 The judge bought it, hook, line and sinker.